shnparker/react-custom-toolchain/README.md

 The toolchain is a set of tools that are used to build the project.
 The toolchain is responsible for compiling the code, bundling the code, and running the code.
 The toolchain is also responsible for running tests, linting, and formatting the code.
 Further configuration is required to get the project to a point where it can be deployed to production and provide a good developer experience.
 This includes:

-- ✅ A running web server for development
+- ✅ A package manager (yarn)
-- ✅ Separate development and production build pipelines
+- ✅ A compiler (babel)
-- ✅ Hot reloading
+- ✅ A code bundler (webpack)
-- ✅ Code splitting
+- ✅ A development server (webpack-dev-server)
-- ✅ Production Minification and Optimization
+- ✅ A production build, optimized for performance and size (webpack production config)
+- ✅ A test runner (jest)
-- ✅ Handling CSS and other assets such as images
+- ✅ A code formatter, linter and quality checker (eslint/prettier)
-- ✅ TypeScript
+- ✅ A CSS preprocessor (postcss)
-- ✅ Jest / Testing Library configured
+- ✅ Hot reloading (webpack-dev-server)
-- ✅ Environment variables
+- ✅ Code splitting (webpack + dynamic imports)
+- ✅ Various types of asset handling (webpack plugins for images, fonts, etc)
-- ✅ PostCSS + TailwindCSS
+- ✅ TypeScript support (babel + typescript)
+- ✅ Environment variables (dotenv)
-- ✅ Custom path aliases
+- ✅ Custom path aliases (webpack)
+- ✅ Build time image optimization (s)
-- ❌ A public folder for static assets - work still in progress
+- ✅ A public folder for static assets (copy-webpack-plugin)

 ## What is excluded?

-The following features are not included in this demo project:
+The following features are not included in this demo project since few people require it:

 - ❌ Progressive Web App (PWA) Support
 - ❌ Offline Support with a Service Worker